IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/TokenOperationsApi.md

 > TokenResponse get_token_password(authorization, grant_type, username, password, opts)

-Create an IAM access token for a user using username / password credentials and an optional account identifier.
+Create an IAM access token for a user using username / password credentials and an optional account identifier

 Creates a non-opaque access token for a username and password.
 To be able to call IBM Cloud APIs, the token must be made account-specific.
 For this purpose, also pass the 32 character long identifier for your account in the API call.
 This API call is possible only for non-federated IBMid users.